Genealogy dna testing

 Select from the menu below to find out more about how dna and genealogy can help you unravel your heritage and geographical origin.

-Myths about genetic dna testing
+Myths about Genealogy DNA testing

 Genetic genealogy is altogether milder, and perhaps less specific.
 For example, genealogy dna testing won't tell you about your family's predisposition to certain medical conditions.